SnoringCatGames/scaffolder/README.md

 -   Configure the Godot Scaffold framework by calling `ScaffoldBootstrap.on_app_ready` at the start of your Main Scene.

 > **NOTE:** `Gs` stands for "Godot Scaffold", in case that's helful to know!

+#### DO NOT INSTANTIATE ANYTHING UNTIL AFTER GODOT SCAFFOLD IS READY

+> NOTE: This is important for the automatic crash reporting system to work correctly.
+If you don't care about crash reporting, then yolo, do whatever you want!

+##### About app crashes...

+It is very common for an application to work fine on your dev machine, but then fail on someone else's device.
+And most often, this failure will occur during app initialization.

+Pretty much the only way to debug these errors is to upload and look at the console logs.
+These logs hopefully contain some interesting error messages or, at the very least, help you to understand roughly when/where in the application runtime the error occurred.

+Unfortunately, since these errors so often occur during app initialization, you must try to handle them _before_ the rest of your app is initialized.
+This means that you need to be _very_ careful with any AutoLoads you register and with anything you do in your "Main Scene", since any logic in these places will likely run, and could crash the app, before we have a chance to report any previous crashes.

+##### Guidelines for how you initialize app state

+Here are some guidelines to minimize app crashes before we can report any previous crashes:
+-   Include as few AutoLoads as possible.
+-   Do as little in your "Main Scene" as possible.
+-   Do not call `.new()` on anything from any of your AutoLoads or your "Main Scene", until after you know `SurfacerConfig` is ready.
+You can use `call_deferred()` for this.

+#### Overriding `ScaffoldConfig` defaults

 If you want to override or extend any Godot Scaffold functionality, you should be able to configure a replacement for the corresponding object.
 But make sure that your replacement `extends` the underlying Godot Scaffold class!